cloudmesh-community/hid-sp18-520/tutorial/puppetv1.md

 :white_check_mark: Installed in 18.04.
 Created two VM.
 Installed Puppet Master on on VM and Puppet agent on other VM.
 Used bridged network so that both VM can communicate with each other.
-Verified and tested successfull installation.
+Verified and tested successful installation.
 Installed Puppet Enterprise on Ubuntu 18.04 using both web and text mode install methods and successfully tested.
-Updated Puppet Enterprise report content based on result of successfull installation.
+Updated Puppet Enterprise report content based on result of successful installation.
-Removed reduntant steps from content and origanized steps for Puupet Enterprise installation.
+Removed redundant steps from content and organized steps for Puppet Enterprise installation.

 :o: export PECONFPATH=path of pe.conf file, this would mean you need to put a $ before PECONFPATH when using it